 This Easters, Chester Food and Drink festival promises visitors so much more with so many free interactive events for visitors.

 The event is the largest of its type held anywhere in the UK with over 150 Food and Drink Exhibitors on show and 30,000 people expected over the 3 days.
-Headline chefs from the BBC, ITV and Channel 4 feature with Paul Rankin, Chris Bavin and Jun Tanaka as well as the best chefs from around the region over 3 days of free cooking demonstrations on the stage.
-There is a chance for 40 festival visitors to become a judge in the annual “Sausage of the Festival” competition and many places around the festival to sit and enjoy everything that is on offer.
+Headline chefs in 2018 were from the BBC, ITV and Channel 4, featuring, Paul Rankin, Chris Bavin and Jun Tanaka as well as the best chefs from around the region over 3 days of free cooking demonstrations on the stage.
+There is also chance for 40 festival visitors to become a judge in the annual “Sausage of the Festival” competition and many places around the festival to sit and enjoy everything that is on offer.

 In addition to these great Cooking Classes, local legend, celebrity chef Brian Mellor, the owner of Harthill Cookery School will be teaching people how to improve their BBQ skills.
 Brian will have 8 Weber BBQs set up with regular sessions each day showing how to avoid the normal burnt offering as he explains “This is the chance to understand just how much fun cooking outside can be and what it takes to produce great tasting food.
 I have had so many people say after our sessions they simply didn’t understand what they were doing on the BBQ and now they do.
 I really enjoy doing this because it produces such great tasting food and of course the customers love it because they get to eat what they have cooked.
 It’s a real winner with Weber.

-Briony Wilson is excited about the 2018 event and is ready for a busy Easter.
-“We think this year’s event delivers on every level.
-We have over 150 exhibitors with foods from every part of the globe, we have the best chefs on our stages and we have more customer participation events than ever before.
+Briony Wilson is excited about the 2019 event .
+“We think this year’s event will deliver on every level.
+We will have over 150 exhibitors with foods from every part of the globe, we have the best chefs on our stages and we have more customer participation events than ever before.
 We have a great live music stage where families can chill and lots and lots of seating areas for people to simply enjoy great food and drink.
 In my opinion this is the best £20 for four hours of fun for a family of four that money can buy and it’s the biggest event of its type being staged anywhere in the UK this Easter.

-The festival takes place at Chester Racecourse from the 31st March to 2nd April and online tickets are just £6 for adults with children under 12 free.
+The festival takes place at Chester Racecourse from the 20th- 22nd April 2019 and online tickets will be just £6 for adults with children under 12 free.